eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 twin events as messages to an SNS topic.
 Prerequisites are:
 - An IAM user with access to SNS,
 - An SNS topic,
-- A subscription on the SNS topic to receive twin events, e.g., by email.
+- A subscription on the SNS topic to receive twin events, e.g. by email.

 The SNS connection is shown below.